 RF pouches are made of special materials that block communication between the car and the “smart” key fob.

 If you've rented a Getaround car with a "smart" key fob, you'll find the key located within the RF pouch.
 The RF pouch will look similar to the one below:

 How should I use an RF pouch?

 Anytime you return a Getaround car equipped with a "smart" key, you should be sure to place the key fob into the RF pouch before stowing the key and locking the car.

 We recommend stowing the car key and RF pouch in the Getaround sun visor organizer.
 If the car key and RF pouch do not fit inside the sun visor organizer, you can also place the car key and RF pouch in the glovebox or center console.

 The velcro end of the pouch must be securely fastened whenever the key is not in use.
-Failing to properly secure the “smart” key fob in the RF pouch is in violation of our Renter Policies and Procedures.
+Failing to properly secure the “smart” key fob in the RF pouch is in violation of our Guest Policies and Procedures.

 It is imperative that you know how and when to use the RF pouch.
 If you have any questions about RF pouches, please reach out to us via our help center.

 If you are renting a car that you believe should have an RF pouch and it’s not present, please notify Getaround via our help center.